denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: F**
 **Correct Answer: D**

+**The code compiles without issue, so option F is incorrect.
+The viola variable created on line 8 is never used and can be ignored.
+If it had been used as the case value on line 15, it would have caused a compilation error since it is not marked final.
+Since "violin" and "VIOLIN" are not an exact match, the default branch of the switch statement is executed at runtime.
+This execution path increments p a total of three times, bringing the final value of p to 2 and making option D the correct answer.**

 ---

 26. What is the output of the following code snippet?
 (Choose all that apply.)